percona/portal-doc/docs/network.md

 Percona Platform communicates with PMM to provide the PMM instances connected to the organization with advanced advisor checks, alert rule templates, product updates and  automated insights.

-If you are running PMM in a locked-down corporate environment without direct access to the Internet, PMM will not be able to establish a connection to PMM and won't be able to download these services.
+If you are running PMM in a locked-down corporate environment without direct access to the Internet, PMM will not be able to establish a connection to PMM to download any of these services.

 In such scenarios, configure your network firewall, so that all ports and hosts listed below are enabled for bi-directional communication.
-UDP is not needed.
+User Datagram Protocol (UDP) is not needed.

 IP Address to whitelist: